cocopuff2u/MOFA_WEBSITE/docs/standalone_cve_history.md

 | 16.33 (Build 20011301) | January 14, 2020 | Excel | [CVE-2020-0650](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/CVE-2020-0650), [CVE-2020-0651](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/CVE-2020-0651) |

 > [!IMPORTANT]
 > This page is fully automated and updated through a script.
 To modify the content, the script itself must be updated.
-The information presented here is generated automatically based on the most recent data available from the Microsoft.
+The information presented here is generated automatically based on the most recent data available from Microsoft.
 Please note that it may not always reflect complete accuracy.
+To access and edit the scripts, please visit the [scripts folder here](https://github.com/cocopuff2u/MOFA_WEBSITE/tree/main/update_readme_scripts).